soxueren/atsd/api/data/ext/command.md

 ## Description

-Insert data using Network API commands over HTTP.
+Submit data commands in Network API syntax over HTTP.

 Multiple commands can be submitted as a batch in one request, separated by a line feed character.

-Commands are processed sequentially.
+Commands are parsed, validated and processed sequentially.

-In case of syntax error or out-of-range date in one of commands, the invalid command is discarded and processing continues.
+In case of syntax errors or an out-of-range date in one of commands, the invalid command is discarded and processing continues.

 > Note that processing behavior is different from the Data Entry page which terminates processing on the first invalid or out-of-range command.